 Christmas Eve – With The Perfect Dram

-Well folks, I am not sure what your traditions are, but thought I would take the time to share with christmas-eve-dram1you what I have planned for Christmas Eve this year (Jim doesn’t know yet).
+Well folks, I am not sure what your traditions are, but thought I would take the time to share with you what I have planned for Christmas Eve this year (Jim doesn’t know yet).

 Being the animal that I am, I hate leaving things to the last minute, so all the presents will be wrapped well in advance, food purchased and prepared etc etc (I am such a bore).
 Like many families the chore of writing Christmas cards, selecting, purchasing and wrapping presents always falls to me, so I usually try to have all gifts bought by lst December.
 The decorations and tree will go up on the first Saturday of December, and then the house will really have a sense of Christmas.